qrclip/capacitor-file-chunk/README.md

 }
 ```

-To save a file chunk
+To save a file chunk ( append to an existing file )
 ```
 try {
     const tChunkBlob = new Blob([]); // YOUR BLOB DATA